Personr/goodwatch/README.md

-# 350S17-34-GoodreadsTV
+# 350S17.34.GoodreadsTV
-Goodreads for TV
+Our CIS 350 Project.
+Goodreads but for movies.